+Having spring mentor texts ready to use is a huge help.
 One of the most important requirements of us as teachers is to know kid books.
 You can not have conversations with your students about books they might like, know what books to use for your lessons, or know where to go for supplemental materials if you don’t know what’s out there.
-Plus, there are new authors publishing great stuff all…the…time, right?
+Plus, there are new authors publishing great spring mentor texts all…the…time, right?
 If you only know what you’ve used for the past ten years, you might be missing great books that your kids would love.
 Today, I’d like to explore with you titles that work well this time of year for skill modeling.

 If you are teaching cause and effect nonfiction structures, books about weather and natural disasters, war, and environmental studies work well.
 You can use most cause/effect organizers with nonfiction as well.